firozKhanPattan/FullstackChallenge_frontend/README.md

 npm start

+The screen shots of various oreientations are provided in designs folder.

 Thanks for taking the time to do our front-end / full-stack coding test.
 The challenge has two parts:

 1) a [task](#task) to create a basic flight results front-end site to show flight prices